 - Langtang National Park $30 (NRs 3000)

 For the nationality of SAARC countries, they have to pay only $2 (NRs200) for the permit fee.
-Trekking in restricted areas like Upper Mustang and Upper Dolpo, trekkers have to pay $500 per person for permit card for first 10 days whereas they have to just $50 after that.
+Trekking in restricted areas like Upper Mustang and Upper Dolpo, trekkers have to pay $500 per person for a permit card for the first 10 days whereas they have to just $50 after that Per day.

 Cost of Accommodations

 During the trek, the rate of accommodation varies along the trek.
-The rate of high elevation tea houses is more than of low elevation tea houses.
+The rate of high elevation tea houses is more than that of low elevation tea houses.
 The prices also vary according to the season of trekking.
-During the off-season, the prices of the room are not that much costlier as trekkers may get discount but during the peak season, it is costlier than offseason.
+During the off-season, the prices of the room are not that much costlier as trekkers may get discounts but during the peak season, it is costlier than off-season.
 The accommodations are of the standard category infamous trekking trail which provides extra coziness.
-There are different types of accommodations available in Nepal like:
+There are different types of accommodations available in Nepal.

-- Tea Houses: Generally this type of accommodations can be found at several points of hills and mountain which provide dormitory room and local basis foods.
-The costs of tea house start at $2-3$ per night.
-The accommodation in famous trekking trail like ABC, EBC etc. costs $3-4$ per night.
+- Tea Houses: Generally this type of accommodation can be found at several points of hills and mountains which provide dormitory rooms and local basic foods.
+The costs of a tea house start at $2-3$ per night.
+The accommodation on famous trekking trails like ABC, EBC, etc. costs $3-4$ per night.

 - Camping: Camping can be set anywhere with the assistance of trekking guides, cooks, and porters.

-- Homestay: Homestay can be organized in local villages.
+- Homestay: Homestays can be organized in local villages.
 You can spend the time with the family of local people and experience their lifestyle.

 Cost of Meals

 Guides are those who will lead you and show you the route throughout the entire trek.
-And the porters are those who will support you to carry your baggage during the trail.
+And the porters are those who will support you to carry your baggage during the trial.
 Porters and guides are hired depending on the grade of the trek and available budget.
-The guide will make you laugh and share his knowledge to make you trek even more interesting one.
-The rate experienced and skill full guide is $25-$30 per day.
+The guide will make you laugh and share his knowledge to make your trek even more interesting.
+The rate for an experienced and skilled full guide is $25-$30 per day.
 Likewise, the rate of porters ranges from $18-20 per day.
 The rate of trekking guides and porters also depends upon trekking routes.
 If trekking routes are more challenging then the rate will be more and it is clear.
-Cost of guides and porters infamous trek like ABC trek is $20-30 for the guide and $15-20 for porters, whereas in EBC trek guides costs $30-40 and porter costs $10-20 per day.
+The cost of guides and porters' infamous trek like ABC trek is $20-30 for the guide and $15-20 for porters, whereas in EBC trek guides cost $30-40 and porter costs $10-20 per day.

 Other Miscellaneous Expenses

 Therefore, you have to be well prepared and should have enough budget for a long vacation like Nepal.
 Though while trekking in Nepal, costs can be abridged or amplified as per the service of the traveling company.
-Similarly, types of accommodations, kinds of services you get and many more things will matter while estimating the budget for trekking in Nepal.
-Trek with experienced and professional trekking agencies which can make your journey fruitful and memorable one.
+Similarly, the types of accommodations, kinds of services you get, and many more things will matter while estimating the budget for trekking in Nepal.
+Trek with experienced and professional trekking agencies which can make your journey fruitful and memorable.